php-dev-br/laravel-doc-pt-br/helpers.md

 <a name="method-array-divide"></a>
 #### `Arr::divide()` {.collection-method}

-The `Arr::divide` method returns two arrays: one containing the keys and the other containing the values of the given array:
+The `Arr::divide` method returns two arrays, one containing the keys, and the other containing the values of the given array:

     use Illuminate\Support\Arr;